iopipe/serverless-iopipe-layers/README.md

 # Notice

 IOpipe has been acquired by New Relic.
 Please migrate to the equivalent [New Relic Serverless plugin](https://github.com/iopipe/serverless-newrelic-lambda-layers).
+Check out our [migration guide](https://github.com/iopipe/iopipe-newrelic-migration-faq) for more information.

 # serverless-iopipe-layers